msteffan/fundamentals/05_chapter/05_lesson.md

 So where do we go from here?

-One way to determine the winner might be to check whether X has won and then to check whether O has won.
+One way to determine the winner might be to check whether X has won and then to check whether O has won.What if two functions existed that would magically determine this for us?
-What if two functions existed that would magically determine this for us?

 We could call them `winnerIsX` and `winnerIsO` - `winnerIsX` could give us back `true` if X has won and `false` if it hasn't.
 If such functions existed, we could rewrite `getWinner` like this:

 ```javascript
   function getWinner() {